-We landed in Christchurch during the very first minutes of the very first day of May 2019.
-It was on that cold, wet, autumn morning driving through the quiet streets that I caught the first glimpse of the city we would now call home.
+On the very first day of May 2019, just after midnight, we landed in Christchurch.
+On that cold, wet, autumn morning driving through the quiet streets, I caught the first glimpse of the city we now call home.

 Why did I start Salty Ginger?